modin-project/unidist/docs/getting_started.rst

 Running unidist application
 ===========================

-To run the script described above need to use `unidist` command line interface:
+To run the script mentioned above the unidist CLI should be used:

 .. code-block:: bash